Mathemmagician/rustygrad/README.md

 # micrograd
 ![Thanks, Dalle](crab.png)

 Inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).
-This repo tries to create a tiny Autograd engine in Rust:
+This repo implements a tiny Autograd engine in Rust:

 1. with a friendly api
 2. an easy to understand implementation